 The type of terrain you like to ski plays a massive part in what type of ski you should be using.
 Here we have broken it down to different parts of the mountain so you can select what type of skiing you do most of.

-If you like to ski the whole of the mountain, on and off-piste, but you try to spend as much time off piste as possible diving into powder whenever you can, then these are the specialist skis you need to be using.
+If you like to ski the whole of the mountain, on and off piste, but you try to spend as much time on piste as possible diving into powder or off the sides of slopes whenever you can, then these are the skis you need to be using.
 For more info check out our Ski Buying Guide

 If you like to ski everywhere on the mountain but spend a lot of your time off piste and a bit less on piste, these all mountain skis have been designed with you in mind.
 For more info check out our Ski Buying Guide

-If you like to stick to the piste 90-100% of the time, carve hard or simply cruise around you need to look for skis specifically designed with en-piste skiing in mind.
+If you like to stick to the piste 100% of the time, carve hard or simply cruise around you need to look for skis specifically designed with piste skiing in mind.
 For more info check out our Ski Buying Guide

 - Park/Pipe (Freestyle)3